provbench/meta/README.md

 <img src="https://raw.githubusercontent.com/provbench/meta/master/doc/figures/provbench-border.png" width="100 px"/>

 PROV Bench is a collection of PROV datasets and accompanying queries.
-These benchmarks can be used to develop and compare different techniques for provenance application.
+These benchmarks can be used to develop and compare different techniques for provenance evaluation.
 The list of benchmarks appears in the following areas:

 On GitHub: